-Multi-Tiered System of SupportsA framework that aligns Response to Instruction and Intervention with the Common Core State Standards and the systems necessary for academic, behavior, and social success.
+Multi-Tiered System of SupportsA framework that aligns Response to Instruction and Intervention with the California State standards and the systems necessary to ensure academic, behavior, and social success.

 California’s MTSS focuses on aligning initiatives and resources within an educational organization to address the needs of all students.
 It is an integrated, comprehensive framework for local educational agencies (LEA) that aligns academic, behavioral, and social-emotional learning in a fully integrated system of support for the benefit of all students.
 MTSS offers the potential to create systematic change through intentional integration of services and supports to quickly identify and meet the needs of all students.

 California’s vast and complex Prekindergarten through grade twelve (Prek–12) educational system requires a multifaceted approach that is scalable and sustainable.
 The California Department of Education’s (CDE) vision of “one coherent system of education” offers an opportunity to build the foundation for educational excellence.
 Through the use of Implementation Science, Universal Design for Learning, and the Whole Child approach, among other evidence-based interventions, MTSS affords a full range of academic, behavioral, and social support for all students to achieve.

 View a quick primer video on MTSS (Video; 3:27), created by the Orange County Department of Education (OCDE), for an overview of MTSS.

 MTSS, Response to Instruction and Intervention (RtI²), and Positive Behavioral Interventions and Supports (PBIS) are often spoken of synonymously, and for those new to MTSS, it can be difficult to determine what people mean when these terms are used interchangeably.
 It is important to keep in mind, though, that MTSS is a framework for aligning resources and initiatives; it is a method of organization.
 As such, MTSS encompasses both RtI² and PBIS, and systematically addresses support for all students.